 - Press CLEAN.

-- Wait for the Ninja Coffee Bar to run water through the machine and watch for the CLEAN light to flash three times.
+- Wait for the Ninja Coffee Bar to run water through the coffee maker and watch for the CLEAN light to flash three times.

 - Empty the container you’re using to catch the water and set it back into place.